 Except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason to conform these statements to actual results or to changes in our expectations.
-We qualify all of our forward-looking statements by these cautionary statements.
+Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements and we qualify all of our forward-looking statements by these cautionary statements.